11/7/2024

 Operator

-Good morning, ladies and gentlemen, and welcome to the Bombardier Third Quarter 2024 earnings conference call.
+Good morning, ladies and gentlemen, and welcome to the Bombardier third quarter 2024 earnings conference call.
 Please be advised that this call is being recorded.
-At this time, I would like to turn the conference over to Mr. Francis Richer de La Flesche, Vice President, FPNA and Investor Relations for Bombardier.
-Please go ahead,
+At this time, I would like to turn the conference over to Mr. Francis Richer de la Fleche, Vice President, FP&A and Investor Relations for Bombardier.
+Please go ahead, sir.

 speaker

-sir.
-Good morning, everyone, and welcome to Bombardier's earnings call for the third quarter, and it's November 30th, 2024.
+Good morning, everyone, and welcome to Bombardier's earnings call for the third quarter, and it's September 30th.
 I wish to remind you that during the course of this call, we may make projections or other forward-looking statements regarding future events or the financial performance of the corporation.
 There are risks that actual events or results may differ materially from these statements.
-For additional information on forward-looking statements and underlying assumptions, please refer to the MDNA.
-I am making this cautionary statement on behalf of each speaker on this call.
-With me today is our President and Chief Executive Officer, Eric Martel, and our Executive Vice President and Chief Financial Officer Bart Damoski to review our operations and financial results for the third quarter of 2024.
-I would now like to turn over the discussion to Eric.
+For additional information on forward-looking statements and underlying assumptions, please refer to the MD&A. I am making this cautionary statement on behalf of each speaker on this call.
+With me today is our President and Chief Executive Officer, Eric Martel, and our Executive Vice President and Chief Financial Officer, Bart Demoski, to review our operations and financial results for the third quarter of 2024.

 speaker